neerajanagolu/railway_booking_system/README.md

 # railway_booking_system
-railway booking system using java
+railway booking system using java , where the output is directly stored into a file.